laserattack/dmenu-fuzzy/README.md

 # About

-dmenu + fuzzy search + delete left word using ctrl+backspase and delete right word using ctrl+delete
+dmenu + fuzzy search + delete left word using ctrl+backspace and delete right word using ctrl+delete

 # Build